Drunk Driver Accident Injury Lawyers

 3. Document the Accident

-Another important step to take following a drunk driving accident is to document the accident.
+Once you’ve reported the crash, document the accident if you are able.
 Documenting the accident means creating and maintaining a thorough and organized record of all important material relating to the accident.
 This means saving paperwork in a home office or on your smartphone.
 Materials that should be saved include photographs of the accident, photographs of your injuries, a copy of the police report, witness statements, medical bills, and car repair estimates.
 These items may help establish the legitimacy of your claim.

 Contact a personal injury attorney who represents victims of drunk driving accidents.
 An attorney may wish to speak with you in person or over the phone to learn more about the facts and circumstances of your case.
 After gathering this information, the attorney may be able to provide legal advice by assessing the merits of your claim and informing you of what rights and remedies may be available to you.
 If necessary, an attorney may act on your behalf by negotiating a settlement with insurance companies.
 If it is not in your best interests to settle, the attorney may take your case to trial.